-- What are all the measurements and characteristics about my material? (i.e. Concentration, purity, identity, etc.)
+- What are all the measurements and characteristics of my material? (i.e. concentration, purity, identity, etc.)

-- What ingredients went into making my material and where was it used? (backward/forwards traceability)
+- What ingredients were used in making my material and where was it used? (backward/forwards traceability)

-- How full are my freezers and do we need to purchase a new refrigerator because of overflow?
+- How full are my freezers and do we need to purchase a new freezer because of overflow?